 Quick, help!
 What’s the best way to store heat transfer vinyl?
 Many of you will understand how the craft room can get in a bit of a clutter at times (most of the time), especially if you’ve just finished doing some bigger t-shirt orders.
 After a long session of cutting vinyl, things can turn into something of a D-zone (Disaster zone, for the uninitiated).

-In this post we want to give you a few cheap and easy ways to store and keep your heat transfer vinyl in order.
+In this post we want to give you a few cheap and easy ways to keep and store heat transfer vinyl in good order.
 To do this we’ll just share a few videos from YouTube and then link to some helpful products on Amazon.com.

 Sherrell from Zindee Studios gives a great idea on how to store weeded heat transfers in this video – using a scrapbook!
 If you have a popular shirt design that you are often making, the next time you’re cutting it, why not make 5 or more extras to have them on hand?